 - 35.8 million calories—yikes!

 - And…after its construction, the house attracted an estimated 2,000 bees.
-Organizers called in a local beekeeper to corral the interlopers before any of them could put the sting on the hundreds of people who visited the house every day.
+Local beekeepers were called to remove the party crashers before the little stingers could swarm the hundreds of daily visitors.

 World’s Largest Gingerbread Town